Treatment after Drug or Alcohol Relapse: How to Get Help After A Spring Break Slip

-Spring Break 2021 is in full swing, which means many in recovery who want to be celebrate have to be mindful of Spring Break drinking and alcohol relapse.
-Millions of college students and young adults, from Fort Lauderdale, Florida to Nashville, TN to Washington, DC to Austin, TX and everywhere else in the country are looking to blow off steam after a year of being cooped up from COVID-related safety concerns, and this will unquestionably involve some level of substance abuse for many.
+Spring Break 2022 is officially over, which means many in recovery had to navigate the dangers of Spring Break drinking and alcohol relapse.
+Millions of college students and young adults, from Fort Lauderdale, Florida to Nashville, TN to Washington, DC to Austin, TX and everywhere else in the country, were looking to blow off steam after two-plus years of COVID weirdness.

-For most, Spring Break 2021 will mean an isolated moment in their lives when they were able to let loose for a bit and put their week of debauchery in a time capsule never to be opened again; for others, it will represent a flashpoint when they realize their drinking or drug use is out of control; and for those in recovery, it can represent a heightened level of risk and vulnerability to relapse from alcohol and drugs.
+For most, Spring Break 2022 will remain an isolated moment in their lives when they were able to let loose for a bit and put their week of debauchery in a time capsule never to be opened again; for others, it will represent a flashpoint when they realized their drinking or drug use is out of control; and for those in recovery, it may have meant a heightened level of risk and vulnerability to relapse from alcohol and drugs.
 If you or your loved one are in recovery, and find that you have relapsed during Spring Break, you’re not alone, but you do need help.
 Here are some tips to get it.

 Don’t Beat Yourself Up…Pick Yourself Up

 Relapse is a common part of recovery.
 The National Institute on Drug Abuse puts average rates for relapse from alcohol and drug addiction at between 40 and 60 percent, on par with other chronic conditions, like diabetes and high blood pressure.
 Translation: you’re not alone and maintaining recovery is hard.
 Instead of fixating on how you’ve “failed” or how you’re a “lost cause”, contextualize the incident for what it is (a one-time slip) and make a plan for your next course of treatment and recovery.

 Tell A Friend or Loved One about Your Alcohol Relapse